 New Zealand Election 2023

 Basic Income and Universal Basic Services, such as free public education, free medical care, and other universal services provided by the government are regarded as complimentary, not mutually exclusive.
 Boosting universal services, such as providing free or subsidised dental care for adults, may give both individuals and families more financial relief than changes to taxation, and provide better targeting of government resources to an area of need, boosting the overall well-being of the nation.
-Similarly, a Basic Income paid to all will provide better targeting of government resources to those that need it the most than tax cuts that invariably provide larger cuts for the wealthy than for those on low incomes.
+Similarly, a Basic Income paid to all provides better targeting of government resources to those that need it the most than tax cuts that invariably provide larger cuts for the wealthy than for those on low incomes.

-While tax cuts can provide some short-term relief to some individuals, tax cuts that are not carefully targeted toward those who need them the most, give a benefit that is often short-term term as prices will rise to eliminate any gains within a year.
-Broad tax cuts invariably result in reduced government income and are likely to be followed by cuts in government expenditure, and cuts to government and universal services that will result in people being worse off.
-Cuts in government expenditure are invariably followed by economic downturns.
+While tax cuts will provide short-term relief to some individuals, tax cuts that are not carefully targeted toward those who need them the most, give a benefit that is often short-term term as prices will quickly rise to eliminate any gains.
+Broad tax cuts always provide more benefit to those on higher incomes, lead to reduced government income and are more often than not followed by cuts in government expenditure.
+Cuts to government expenditure lead directly to reduced taxation revenue for governments and calls for further expenditure cuts.

 On this page